codewitch-honey-crisis/alarm_panel/README.md

-# core2_alarm
+# alarm_panel

-Core2 Alarm is a fire alarm system control panel and fire alarm driver for an ESP32.
+Alarm Panel is a fire alarm system control panel and fire alarm driver for a ESP32 based M5 Stack Core2 and a slave Arduino AtMega 2560 or ESP32 device.
 It was made to simulate a commercial fire alarm system, for a friend's kid.

-The application has two orchestrations, one for Arduino and one for the ESP-IDF.
-The ESP-IDF one is complete.
-The Arduino one is functionally complete but is provided for learning and not as fancy.

-In terms of the ESP-IDF offering, it demonstrates
+it demonstrates

 1. HTTPD use
 2. A quick and dirty technique to feed wifi credentials to the device via SD or SPIFFS